-Because glu-fib in SwissProt is not a tryptic peptide.
+Because glu-fib in Swiss-Prot is not a tryptic peptide.
 The N-terminus is created by a posttranslational cleavage after serine.
-If you now go back to the search form and select semitrypsin or enzyme type none, you'll get the match.
+If you now go back to the search form and select enzyme type none, bingo ... you'll get a match

-Мо difica tions PMF✓ SQ✓ MS/MS√ Fixed modifications Carbamidomethyl (C) > < Acetyl (K) Acetyl (N-term) Acetyl (Protein N-term) Amidated (C-term) Amidated (Protein C-term) Variable modifications Display all modifications > < Ammonia-loss (N-term) Biotin (K) Biotin (N-term) Carbamyl (K) Carbamyl (N-term) Carboxymethyl (C) × up htt dates, a tp://ww s of current mo and define new w.unimod.org nable with an in entrie es at MASCO T : Sear rch Parameters 4 © 2007-2014 Matrix Science MATRIX SCIENCE
+Мо dificat PMF✔ SQ✔ I MS/MS✔ modifications arbamidomethyl (C) > < Acetyl (K) Acetyl (N-term) Acetyl (Protein N-term) Amidated (C-term) Amidated (Protein C-term) Ammonia-loss (N-term C) Biotin (K) Variable modifications xidation (M) 📥 > < Biotin (N-term) Carbamyl (K) Carbamyl (N-term) Carboxymethyl (C) V up htt dates, ar :p://wwv nd define new v.unimod.org entrie tions, download es at e Mascot installa MASCO T: Searc h Parameters ( © 2007-2010 Matrix Science SCIENCES

-This screen shot shows how modifications are displayed in the search form in Mascot 2.3 and later.
+This screen shot shows how modifications are displayed in the search form in Mascot 2.3.
 If you are using an earlier version, there are just two list boxes, one for fixed modifications and one for variable.
-In the current arrangement, you move modifications from the single list on the right to and from the lists on the left.
+In 2.3, you move modifications from the single list on the right to and from the lists on the left.
 This makes it easier to see at a glance what has been selected for the search.
 If the checkbox labelled 'Display all modifications' is clear, as shown here, you get a relatively short list of the most common modifications.
 If you check the box, a much longer list is available.
+In Mascot 2.2 and earlier, this checkbox could be found on the search form defaults page, which we will mention later

 You can keep your list of modifications up-to-date by downloading the latest information from Unimod.
 If you have a modification which you don't want to share with others, you can add it to the local configuration file.
 We'll describe how to go about doing this in detail in the Mascot Server Administration talk.